guykibby/Tidal-and-Location-Display/README.md

 This React app runs on Node JS.

-24hrs of data displayed from a remote API, time displayed is GMT.
+Displays 24hrs of tidal data for Acukland from a remote API, time displayed is GMT.

 Google maps service plugging.